piotrdomagalski/VTKToOSG/README.md

 * CMake 2.8.7

-Please beware that `CMakeLists.txt` does not check for particular versions of (apart from CMake) so in case of some older versions the compilation might fail with magical errors.
+Please beware that `CMakeLists.txt` does not check for particular versions of these libraries/tools (apart from CMake) so in case of some older versions the compilation might fail with magical errors.

 Compilation
 ===========